MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### Structured bindings

 It is now possible in a single declaration to store a value with individual names for its components, when the value is an array, a std::tuple or std::pair, or has all public non-static data members.
-For more information, see [Structured Bindings](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0144r0.pdf).
+For more information, see [Structured Bindings](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0144r0.pdf) and [Returning multiple values from a function](cpp/functions-cpp.md#multi_val).

 ### Construction rules for enum class values

 There is now an implicit/non-narrowing conversion from a scoped enumeration's underlying type to the enumeration itself, when its definition introduces no enumerator and the source uses a list-initialization syntax.
-For more information, see [Construction Rules for enum class Values](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0138r2.pdf).
+For more information, see [Construction Rules for enum class Values](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0138r2.pdf) and [Enumerations](cpp/enumerations-cpp.md#no_enumerators).

 ### Capturing *this by value